Below you will find various relationships to, and potential clinical treatment approaches for diabetes type ii.

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "diabetes type ii", is potentially related to the following diagnostic patterns - blood stagnation, heart qi deficiency, heart yin deficiency, kidney qi deficiency, kidney yang deficiency, kidney yin deficiency, lung qi deficiency, lung yin deficiency, stomach fire, stomach qi deficiency, stomach yin deficiency among many other possibilities and/or layered combinations.
+Within TCM, "diabetes type ii" is potentially related to one or more of the following diagnostic patterns: blood stagnation, heart qi deficiency, heart yin deficiency, kidney qi deficiency, kidney yang deficiency, kidney yin deficiency, lung qi deficiency, lung yin deficiency, stomach fire, stomach qi deficiency, and/or stomach yin deficiency.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for diabetes type ii are described in our acupuncture protocol page - "acupuncture for diabetes - treatment protocols " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing diabetes type ii, this issue is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: